WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - **Lambda destinations are used when lambda is invoked by other services** like: **s3, SNS, SES, Config etc..** and then those **onSuccess or onFailure** events are **send to Lambda, SNS, SQS, EventBridge**.

 - works only for **async** and **stream based invocations**.
-  - if you need to setup **destinations of pool-based invocations** then you might be interested in **setting destinations on EventSourceMapping** itself.
+  - if you need to setup **destinations of pool-based invocations** then you might be interested in **setting destinations on Event Source Mapping** itself.
-  - in these types of invocations, the **EventSourceMapping** controls the batching and pushing the events to your lambda
+  - in these types of invocations, the **Event Source Mapping** controls the batching and pushing the events to your lambda

 #### Lambda function URLs